dubey22rohit/WP-Book/README.md

 1)Simply clone this repo and download the zip file.

-2)Rename the downloaded zip file as WP-Book.

-3)Go to your wordpress admin section > Plugins > Add New > Upload Plugin and upload this zip file.
+2)Go to your wordpress admin section > Plugins > Add New > Upload Plugin and upload this zip file.

-4)Once installed,click on Activate to activate this plugin.
+3)Once installed,click on Activate to activate this plugin.

 # **Screenshots**
 ![Plugin Example Image 1](https://github.com/dubey22rohit/WP-Book/blob/master/wp-book1.PNG)